-Once a storm has passed through a neighborhood, our project managers work to alert homeowners about possible damage to their homes.
+Once a storm has passed through a neighborhood, our storm damage restoration company‘s project managers work to alert homeowners about possible damage to their homes.

 While it’s easy to see if your car has been damaged by hail, it can be much more difficult to determine whether or not your roof is damaged.
 You can’t see it from the ground, and it requires a trained eye to see the impact marks while standing on a roof.

-That’s why we offer hassle-free inspections — we’ll bring a ladder and check your roof for damage absolutely free of charge.
+That’s why our storm damage restoration contractor offers hassle-free inspections — we’ll bring a ladder and check your roof for damage absolutely free of charge.

 Our project managers have a keen eye for identifying needed repairs, and they’ll photograph any damage that is cause for concern.
 They’re trained to identify damage on guttering and siding, too.
 They know what insurance companies are looking for and what often gets left out of insurance claims.

 If our project managers don’t find any damage, congratulations!
 Your home is safe and secure, and you can live with peace of mind.

 If our storm damage restoration company does find storm damage, however, it needs to be repaired as soon as possible to prevent further damage.

 We know dealing with insurance companies can be a daunting task, so we’ll walk you through the process of filing a claim step-by-step.
 We’ll also take time to go over our contract with you and answer any questions you may have.